akeneo/pim-docs/cookbook/import_export/create-connector.rst

 It contains jobs such as imports and exports.

-Each job is composed of steps, each step can contain a reader, a processor and a writer.
+Each job is composed of steps, by default, each step can contain a reader, a processor and a writer.

 These items provide their expected configurations to be used.